The speaker’s profile picture

 Maarten is a published author at USENIX and presented his work at several conferences, including Botconf and OneConference.

-• Flexing Your Botnet: Investigating Power Proofs in the DDoS-for-Hire Market
+• Botnet Boasting: Investigating Power Proofs in the DDoS-for-Hire Market

 The speaker’s profile picture